Completing security questionnaires faster

 Costing credits

-Since credits in Conveyor are consumed every 100 questions, customers want to be able to control which questionnaires get imported.
+Since credits in Conveyor are consumed every 100 questions, customers want to control which questionnaires get imported.
 If a questionnaire doesn't have many questions, they may want to handle it manually or reject it altogether.

 Missing SLAs

-We heard most frustrations from teams who were triaging 100 requests a month.
-This high volume combined with the manual process contributed to missed SLAs.
+We heard most frustrations from teams who were triaging 100+ requests a month.
+Handling this high volume manually contributed to missing SLAs.

 Lowering morale